menu

 People

 If you're looking for a great spot to raise a family, then look no further than the Oak Valley Greens / Solera neighborhood.
-NeighborhoodScout's analysis found that the combination of good quality public schools, above-average safety from crime, and a high rate of home ownership in predominantly single-family homes, help make this neighborhood among the top 12.1% of family-friendly neighborhoods across the state of California.
+NeighborhoodScout's analysis found that the combination of good quality public schools, above-average safety from crime, and a high rate of home ownership in predominantly single-family homes, help make this neighborhood among the top 10.5% of family-friendly neighborhoods across the state of California.
 In addition, there are a high proportion of other families with school-aged children living here, making it easy for parents and their children to socialize and develop a sense of community support.
 In addition, families here highly value education, as is reflected by the strength of the local schools, in part due to the educational attainment of the parents here, who vote in support of the public schools.
-In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for first-time home buyers.

 Diversity

-Did you know that the Oak Valley Greens / Solera neighborhood has more Cuban and Eastern European ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Oak Valley Greens / Solera neighborhood has more Eastern European and Cuban ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 7.4% of this neighborhood's residents have Cuban ancestry and 2.1% have Eastern European ancestry.
+In fact, 2.6% of this neighborhood's residents have Eastern European ancestry and 3.7% have Cuban ancestry.

 The Neighbors